Skip nav to main content.

-Have you ever received a phone call from someone claiming to be from a specific organization and asking for your personal information or sensitive data?
-If so, you may have experienced âspoofing,â a common tactic used by scammers.
-Call spoofing is a common tactic where scammers alter their caller ID to make it appear as though the call is coming from a trusted entity, such as a bank, credit union, or government agency.
-Their goal is to trick you into providing sensitive information like your Social Security number, credit card details, or banking information.
+Have you received a call from someone claiming to be from an organization and asking for your personal or sensitive data?
+This could be “spoofing,” a tactic where scammers alter the caller ID to appear as a bank, credit union, or government agency.
+Their goal is to trick you into giving up information like your Social Security number, credit card details, or bank account information.

-Call Spoofing Meaning: Understanding the Basics
+Call Spoofing: Understanding the Basics

 How Does Call Spoofing Work?